ciaoidea/holographix/README.md

     send_chunk(sock, addr, content_id, chunk_id, chunk_bytes, max_payload=1200)
 ```

-On the receiving side you can feed incoming packets into a `Reassembler` and write complete chunks out to a directory.
-Above this raw transport, the mesh layer in `holo.net.mesh` adds simple gossip about which content IDs are present where, and decides which chunks to repeat under which conditions.
-The design goal is to keep policies small and explicit so that different robots or agents can adopt different replication strategies while reusing the same codec and packet format.
+Above raw transport, `holo.net.mesh` adds gossip about which content IDs exist where and decides what to replicate and repeat.
+The intended style is that mesh policy remains small and explicit so different agents can adopt different replication strategies while reusing the same codec and framing.

-The important qualitative difference compared to plain TCP and UDP can be stated in words.
-A TCP stream gives you strong guarantees about ordering and completeness but can stall or collapse entirely on bad links.
-A bare UDP socket gives you raw datagrams and no guarantees at all; robustness is entirely your problem.
-Holographix over UDP pushes robustness into the representation itself.
-Every chunk is a valid contribution to a perceptual field, and any subset of chunks produces a globally consistent reconstruction whose quality grows smoothly with the number of fragments received.
+A practical note for harsh links: UDP segmentation turns one logical chunk into many datagrams.
+On lossy links, “receive the entire chunk” can become significantly less likely than “receive most datagrams”.
+A field-centric evolution path is therefore to make the smallest network contribution coincide with the smallest decodable contribution, so partial arrivals still improve the percept.
+The repository keeps codec and transport separate precisely to allow that evolution without entangling math and sockets.

 ---

-## Resilience experiments
+## Measuring resilience (turning intuition into curves)

+A holographic layout is not a vibe; it is measurable.
+Fix an input signal, encode into `B` chunks, then for each `k` in `[1..B]` draw many random subsets of size `k`, decode, and measure quality against the original.
+For images, PSNR/MSE are a reasonable first pass.
+For audio, SNR is a baseline and perceptual measures can be added if needed.

-The behaviour of a holographic layout can be measured in a straightforward way.
-Pick an image, encode it into a fixed number of chunks, and for each possible number of surviving chunks draw many random subsets, reconstruct and measure mean squared error or PSNR against the original.
-A good holographic layout shows two features: the mean quality improves smoothly with the number of chunks, and the variance across subsets with the same size stays very small.
-That means chunks are genuinely interchangeable and quality depends mostly on how many fragments survived, not on which specific ones.
+Two expected signatures indicate genuine interchangeability: mean quality improves smoothly with `k`, and variance across subsets at fixed `k` stays small.
+When those hold, quality depends mostly on how many fragments survived rather than on which specific identifiers survived.

-The same strategy applies to audio with signal-to-noise ratio or perceptually inspired measures.
-These experiments turn the intuitive picture of "living tissue that degrades gracefully" into quantitative curves you can compare between codec variants.
+If you care about interaction realism (prosody, facial motion, affect), it is also worth measuring reconstruction stability as fragments arrive in time with burst loss and reordering.
+The goal is not only “good after enough data”, but “continuous without spurious discontinuities during acquisition”.

 ---

-## Einstein's diagram and where Holographix lives

-In a letter to his friend Maurice Solovine dated May 7th, 1952, Albert Einstein drew a small diagram to answer the question "What is science?".
-Along the bottom he placed a horizontal line marked E, for immediate experiences, the empirical basis.
-Higher up he placed another line marked A, for the axioms and basic concepts of a theory.
-From A down to E he drew slanting lines labelled S1, S2 and so on, representing particular statements and predictions deduced from the axioms and tested against experience.

-The important claim in that letter is that there is no logical machine that takes you from E up to A. The passage from raw experience to axioms requires an intuitive, extra-logical, psychological leap.
-Once you have chosen your axioms, you can derive statements, compare them with observations and keep or discard your theory.
-But the real game is played at the level of A, where you decide which concepts you are going to use to see the world.
-For that reason Einstein did not draw a sharp boundary between science and philosophy.
-Both live in the space of possible conceptual schemes.

-Holographix is very explicit about the fact that it is a choice at that level.
-At the E level we have packets on the wire, bit errors, microphone samples, camera pixels, robot positions.
-The project does not pretend to deduce its main ideas from these raw data.
-Instead it chooses a small set of axioms: that perceptual content should be represented as fields rather than as brittle objects, that resilience of meaning is not an afterthought but the primary structure, that a golden interleaving is a good way to spread fine detail, that content should be addressed by identity rather than by host location, and that psychological and emotional coherence in interactions is a legitimate design target.

-From these axioms follow all the more concrete statements of the system: holographic chunks, graded reconstruction, healing, mesh behaviour, and the way LVMs and LVAs can sit on top of `Field` to keep updating their beliefs under loss.
-These statements can be tested in practice on radios, robots and unstable networks.
-The diagram is a reminder that the deepest part of the design is not the code that does interpolation or the specific headers on the wire, but the decision to treat information as a living field whose purpose is to keep meaning alive.
+## Conceptual lineage (kept explicit and testable)

+Holographix borrows language from biology—morphogenesis, fields, healing—because it describes a distributed pattern that remains recognisable under constant material loss.
+The implementation stays strictly within explicit data structures and deterministic reconstruction rules; no non-material mechanism is assumed.

+The use of golden-ratio steps is an engineering technique for near-uniform sampling under modular rotation, chosen to spread residual detail globally with low bookkeeping.

+The project also adopts a methodological stance: the deepest design work happens at the level of chosen concepts and axioms (representation as fields, identity addressing, graded reconstruction) and is then tested by concrete experiments on impaired networks.

 ---

-## References and lineage
+## References

-The mathematical use of the golden ratio in the sampling of residuals is informed by work such as A. Rizzo, "The Golden Ratio Theorem", Applied Mathematics, 14(09), 2023, which shows how golden-ratio steps yield near-uniform coverage when sampling.

-The use of the language of morphogenetic and morphic fields is inspired by classical developmental biology and by Rupert Sheldrake's proposals on morphic resonance, but the implementation here stays strictly within standard digital communication and signal processing.
+A. Rizzo, “The Golden Ratio Theorem”, *Applied Mathematics*, 14(09), 2023.

-The reflection on where this kind of design lives in the space of ideas follows the spirit of Einstein's 1952 letter to Maurice Solovine on the relation between experience, axioms and scientific concepts.
+A. Einstein, letter to Maurice Solovine (May 7, 1952), on the relation between experience, axioms, and scientific concepts.